COVID-19 SUPPORT & ADVICE

 The Branching Out after school club will continue to run as normal while ever the school is fully open.
-However, during periods of school closure, when the school is only open for children of Key Workers and those identified as vulnerable / SEN, the facility will only run from the end of the school day until 5pm.
-This means there will be no 5pm - 6pm after school care available.
 The facility works within the guidance and risk assessment for the school, and children are separated into class groups for the duration of their time at Branching Out.
 Please contact the school office to book your child a place should you require it.

 The school uses the School Jotter system to communicate with parents.
 All communication with regards to COVID 19 updates, school closures and class isolations can be found on School Jotter, alongside links and updates for remote learning.
 This is a free App and can be downloaded without giving any personal information.
 Please speak to a member of the school office staff if you have problems with the School Jotter System.

 If you have any questions regarding the implications of COVID 19 on the running and daily organisation of Newbold Church school, please email the school office email@example.com, who will ensure that your question is answered!